kulombok/SavingSmartContract/README.md

 * Intended as final project to understand Cardano Smart Contract using Plutus

 # Feature:
-* Register: create saving smart contract with firt deposit 2000000 Lovelace
+* Register: create saving smart contract with first deposit 2000000 Lovelace
 * Deposit: deposit coin to the smart contract
 * Withdraw: withdraw all coin in smart contract to the wallet